What is a Google Crawl?

 In a competitive world for traffic and leads, search engine relevance is NO static exercise.
 Freshness matters and being timely with relevant content is certainly a competitive signal.
 Blogging about “what’s new”, for instance, can motivate a search engine to crawl one website more often than another that never adds new content.
 The more often a website is crawled, the more pages, posts, and keywords it will see consumed into the search engine indexes!

 Deep Spider Crawls and Fresh Spider Crawls

 The search indexes are in constant motion (in fact, they are kinetic) and Google crawls the web at varying depths and on several different schedules.
-Some are believed to be ‘deep crawls’ and others ‘fresh crawls’.
-It is believed that there are comprehensive crawls (= the deep crawls), which occur on a per month basis.
-And then there are intermediate or random crawls (= fresh crawls), which occur more often, but don’t go as deep or index as much.
+Some are believed to be deep crawls and other fresh crawls.
+It is believed that there are comprehensive crawls (the deep crawls), which occur on a per month basis, and then there are intermediate or random crawls (fresh crawls), which occur more often, but don’t go as deep or index as much.

 Google’s spider is capable of comparing previous per page crawls to the current visit at light speed.
 If it identifies new content often it will schedule more frequent visits.
 Think of it like a web presence is being judged on each visit.
 Why?
-Because it’s highly inefficient and expensive for Google to crawl a site over and over when nothing changes.
+Because it’s highly inefficient and expensive for Google to crawl a website and its pages over and over when nothing changes.
 NOTE: there is only so much crawl bandwidth and search engines only succeed when they satisfy their search traffic.
-In order to satisfy searchers they must provide the best user experience possible, which includes the most timely and accurate information possible.
-NOTE: due to the ‘Google Dance’ and the constant re-evaluation of website pages, there is never a guarantee a page will remain indexed in the same position from one day to the next… and that means your pages will move up or down!
+In order to satisfy search, a business must provide the best user experience possible, which includes the most timely and accurate information possible.
+ALSO NOTE: due to the “Google Dance” and the constant re-evaluation of website pages, there is never a guarantee a page will remain indexed in the same position from one day to the next… it means, in terms of rank or position, that pages will move up and down!

 Motivate Google To Help Your Business: Update Your Pages & Blog!